FredericoBresani/path-tracer/README.md

 # p: pixel size
 # s: samples
 # optional: it could be the focal plane distance or the fish eye camera max angle (from 0 to 2PI rad)
+# paths: The number of rays shot per intersection
 ```

 -----